kasey-purvor/CV-Software-Developer/engineering_portfolio.md

 ### 3D Printing
 > During my time at Overview I was tasked with making a business case for a 3D printer.
 The company
 > relied heavily on prototypes which often took weeks to make.
 With a printer we could make prototypes
 > within hours which brought with it countless benifits.
+Most critical of all, it allowed us to adapt a highly agile design practice.
 > It was an easy sell, and once acquired the uses for it increased rapidly.
 As I kept up to date with
 > additive manufacturing tech and was trained on the machine, I became the first stop for anyone
 > needing something designed & printed.
 I also used it in many